 Lack of drainage

-Unfortunately, London is still not adequately equipped to deal with increased levels of water yet, with the current drainage systems not being suited to quickly dispose of the wastewater before it begins to flood.
+Unfortunately, London is still not adequately equipped to deal with increased levels of water, with the current drainage systems not being suited to quickly dispose of the wastewater before it begins to flood.
+There are projects that are being constructed to fix this though.

 Protecting your property against flooding in London